anmalkov/imcopy/CONTRIBUTING.md

 ## Submitting a Bug Report

-If you've found a bug or an issue in micopy, please follow these steps to report it:
+If you've found a bug or an issue in imcopy, please follow these steps to report it:

 1. Check the GitHub Issues to see if the bug has already been reported.
 1. If it's not reported yet, create a new issue and use the "Bug Report" template to provide detailed information about the bug.